wso2/docs-is/en/docs/learn/using-the-end-user-dashboard.md

 | User Agent   | The device, browser, and OS in which the session is active.|
 | Started Time | The time at which the session was activated.|

-To terminate an active session, click the corresponding **Terminate** button.

 Click on the **Terminate** button adjacent to the session you want to terminate.

 ![Terminate](../assets/img/learn/terminate-session.png)